marimplatform/marimplatform.github.io/docs/manual.md

 {: .table .table-bordered}

 ##### Properties
-The keyword `property` must be followed by a property name and value.
+The `property` keyword must be followed by a property name and value.
 The JDBC specification requires that every driver must support the properties `user` and `password`, which define the name and password of the user with which the driver will connect to the database.

 ##### URL and property value sources
-The keyword `file`, which can be used together with the keywords `url` and `property`, instruct Marim to set the content of a file as the URL of a data source or the value of a property.
+The `file` keyword, which can be used together with the `url` and `property` keywords, instruct Marim to set the content of a file as the URL of a data source or the value of a property.
-The same applies to the keyword `variable`.
+The same applies to the `variable` keyword.
 In this case, however, Marim will set the content of an environment variable as the URL of a data source or the value of a property.
 For example, in the snippet below, Marim will set the content of the `DVD_RENTAL_URL` environment variable as the URL of the `DvdRental` data source, and the content of the `/var/run/secrets/dvd_rental/password.txt` file as the value of the `password` property.